Lululemon's status as yogawear's top dog at risk

-NEW YORK Still hurting from last year's see-through yoga pants debacle, Lululemon Athletica Inc (LULU.O) is about to face a new headache: stepped up competition from rival yoga retailers, department stores and hot new brands.
+NEW YORK Still hurting from its see-through yoga pants debacle last year, Lululemon Athletica Inc (LULU.O) is about to face a new headache: stepped up competition from rival yoga retailers, department stores and hot new brands.

-The company is facing aggressive competition from stores such as Gap Inc's (GPS.N) Athleta, VF Corp's (VFC.N) lucy, Macy's Inc (M.N) and others selling activewear at lower prices at far more locations.
+The company is facing aggressive competition from stores such as Gap Inc's (GPS.N) Athleta, VF Corp's (VFC.N) lucy and Macy's Inc (M.N) and others selling activewear at lower prices at far more locations this year.

-Small but hot yogawear brands such as Sweaty Betty and Lorna Jane also pose a potential threat, but the biggest competition is expected to come from Athleta, which will open some 35 stores this year, tripling its locations to 100 stores in just two years.
+Small but hot yogawear brands such as Sweaty Betty and Lorna Jane also pose a potential threat, but the biggest competition is expected to come from Athleta, which will open 35 stores in 2015, tripling its numbers to 100 stores in just two years.

 "Lulu has had clear sailing up until now.
 They were the gorilla in this category," said Kelsey Scroggins, a senior vice president at Marvin Traub Associates, a consulting firm.

-Long a Wall Street darling for its dizzying revenue growth, the Vancouver, Canada-based company recently reported its first decline in quarterly comparable sales since 2009.
+Long a Wall Street darling for its dizzying revenue growth, the Canadian company recently reported its first quarterly comparable sales decline since 2009.

-Lululemon shares are more than 35 percent below their 52-week high on investor concerns about growing competition.
-The company is expected to provide an update to Wall Street at its analyst day on Thursday.
+Lululemon shares are 38 percent below their 52-week high on investor concerns about growing competition, and the company is expected to update Wall Street at its analyst day on Thursday.

-Lululemon's U.S. sales hit the $1 billion mark for the first time last year, more than triple what they were two years earlier, making it the top specialty retailer in the $14.5 billion women's activewear market in the United States.
+Lululemon's U.S. sales hit the $1 billion (597 million pounds) mark for the first time last year, more than triple what they were two years earlier, making it the top specialty retailer in the $14.5 billion women's activewear market in the United States.

-But Lululemon's growth in same-store sales -- a key measure of performance for retailers, of 2 percent lagged the womenswear market's 9 percent rise, according to NPD Group.
+But Lululemon's 2 percent same-store sales growth last year, lagged the womenswear market's 9 percent rise, according to NPD Group.

-While Lululemon's international expansion is under way and the chain's first men's stores will open by 2016, investor worries persist about its U.S. business, which represents two-thirds of sales.
+While Lululemon's international expansion is under way and the chain's first men's stores will open by 2016, investor worries about its U.S. business, representing two-thirds of sales, persist.

-The company's image is still recovering from the yoga pants recall and a controversy in November when founder Dennis "Chip" Wilson said some women's shapes "actually don't work" with Lululemon's yoga pants.
+The company's image is still recovering from the recall and a controversy in November when founder Dennis "Chip" Wilson said some women's shapes "actually don't work" with its yoga pants.

 YouGov BrandIndex, which scores consumer perception of brands on a scale of minus 100 to plus 100, said Lululemon's score was -8, well below the +15 before the controversy.